Dav3whit3/bfb_ta/README.md

   docker-compose build
   ```

-  For a Django db migration:
+  (Optional) For a Django db migration:

   ```bash
   docker-compose run db-migration
   ```

-  If a Django superuser is required for the first setup:
+  (Optional) If a Django superuser is required for the first setup:

   ```bash
   docker-compose run superuser